This post may contain affiliate links. Please see our disclosure policy.

 Here’s a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.

-ONE: Add 2 tablespoon of olive oil to a shallow, wide-bottomed casserole pan and set over a medium heat.
+ONE: Add 2 tbsp of olive oil to a shallow, wide-bottomed casserole pan and set over a medium heat.
 Once hot, add the aubergine chunks.

 TWO: Cook for around 8 minutes, stirring often, or until the aubergine is golden all over.
 Remove from the pan and tip into a bowl.
 Set aside.